sftpplus/sftpplus-docs/src/doc_source/events/events.rst

 20065
 ^^^^^

-:Message: Failed to send log for %(logger_name)s.
-Error: %(details)s
+:Message: Snapshot with %(total_files)s files and %(total_directories)s directories for "%(path)s".
-:Groups: operational, process, failure, failure-high
+:Groups: operational, informational, authenticated
-:From version: 1.6.0
+:From version: 5.1.0
-:To version: 3.0.0
 :Description: None
 :Data:
-  :details: Details about the reason of the error.

-  :logger_name: Name of the handler with failure.
+  :path: Path which was monitored.

+  :total_directories: Number of directories which were detected.

+  :total_files: Number of files which were detected and matching the filter.